 Do not waste time with grep anymore, use tag

 Long time since my last post.
 This one is not very technical post, but it’s a nice to have solution if you use grep usually.
-Are not you fed up to type vim
+Are not you fed up to type vim and search the line after a grep command ?
+If yes, this post is for you.

 First of all, you may know that an alternative more user friendly to grep exist, called ag (perf comparison).
 I really like ag and grep, but something make me loose my time since several years and I’m pretty sure it’s your case too.